Temples in Chiang Mai

 Thai temples are living spiritual spaces, not just museums.
 Following these 2026 “Old School” customs shows deep respect for the local community:

 Photography: Always look for “No Photo” signs inside the main halls.
-If in doubt, don’t take a photo of someone praying.
+If in doubt, be respectful and don’t take a photo of someone praying.

 Feet are Low: Never point your feet toward a Buddha statue or a monk.
 In Thai culture, feet are considered the lowest/dirtiest part of the body.

-Chiang Mai As Part Of A Bigger Thailand Adventure
+Chiang Mai As Part Of A Bigger Adventure:

 Many first-time visitors build their Thailand itinerary around three main regions: